Hurricane protection: will insurance cover disaster damage

 The NHC predicted that before landfall, Laura would be a major Category 3 hurricane, with wind speeds of about 115 mph (243 km per hour).

-“Residents of the Texas and Louisiana coastline should anticipate the possibility that Laura will rapidly intensify all the way to landfall,” said meteorologist Jeff Masters of Yale Climate Connections.
+“Residents along the Texas and Louisiana coasts should anticipate the possibility that Laura will rapidly intensify prior to landfall,” said meteorologist Jeff Masters of Yale Climate Connections.

 Hurricane and storm surge warnings have been issued for parts of the Texas and Louisiana coasts.